WordPress/gutenberg/packages/date/README.md

 -   _dateFormat_ `string`: PHP-style formatting string.
 See php.net/date.
 -   _dateValue_ `Moment | Date | string | undefined`: Date object or string, parsable by moment.js.
--   _timezone_ `string | undefined`: Timezone to output result in or a UTC offset.
+-   _timezone_ `string | number | undefined`: Timezone to output result in or a UTC offset.
 Defaults to timezone from site.

 _Returns_